The MneExperiment Pipeline

 When loading source space data, the current

-state determines the parcellation of the souce space (change the state parameter withe.set(parc='aparc')
+parcstate determines the parcellation of the source space (change the state parameter withe.set(parc='aparc')).When loading tests, setting the

-parameter treats each label as a separate ROI.
+parcparameter treats each label as a separate ROI.
 For spatial cluster-based tests that means that no clusters can cross the boundary between two labels.
-On the other hand, using themask
+On the other hand, using themaskparameter treats all named labels as connected surface, but discards any sources labeled as"unknown".
+For example, loading a test withmask='PALS_B12_Lobes'will perform a whole-brain test on the cortex, while discarding subcortical sources.

 Parcellations are set with their name, with the expception of

-: for those, the name is followed by the radious in mm, for
+SeededParc: for those, the name is followed by the radious in mm, for

-example, to use seeds defined in a parcellation named 'myparc'
+example, to use seeds defined in a parcellation named 'myparc' with a radius

-of 25 mm around the seed, use e.set(parc='myparc-25')
+of 25 mm around the seed, use e.set(parc='myparc-25').

-Connectivity refers to the edges connecting data channels (sensors for sensor
+Adjacency refers to the edges connecting data channels (sensors for sensor

 space data and sources for source space data).
 These edges are used to find